seawolf2357/AnyDressing/README.md

 ## 🖊 Citation
-If you find this project useful in your research, please consider cite:
+If you find AnyDressing useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX:

 ```
 @article{li2024anydressing,